saskiamellies/rezept-softwaretchnik/README.md

 ## Deployment
-There is one `.yaml` file for workflow: `test+deploydeploy.yaml` --> After push into master, it will be automatically tested and deployed to Vercel once tests are successful.
+There is `test+deploydeploy.yaml` file for workflow: After push into master, it will be automatically tested and deployed to Vercel once tests are successful.

 Website: https://rezept-softwaretchnik-umber.vercel.app/

 ## Monitoring (Sentry)
-default integraton provide from Sentry
-Sentry will be notified only for production environment
+default integraton provide from Sentry, which will be notified only for production environment

 ## License